siddharthcheedi/AI_ASSIGNMENT_5/search_algo/README.md

 ## game.py

-Contains game implementations and state management.
+This file contains the game logic.

 Responsibilities:

-- State representation
+- Board representation
 - Legal move generation
-- State transitions
+- Applying moves
 - Win detection
 - Draw detection
+- Terminal state checking

 Games implemented:

-- TicTacToeState
+- Tic-Tac-Toe
-- ConnectFourState
+- Connect Four

 ---

 ## search.py

-Contains implementations of:
+This file contains implementations of all search algorithms.

+Implemented algorithms:

-- Minimax Search
+- Minimax
-- Alpha-Beta Search
+- Alpha-Beta Pruning
-- Heuristic Alpha-Beta Search
+- Heuristic Alpha-Beta
-- Monte-Carlo Tree Search
+- Monte-Carlo Tree Search (MCTS)

+The algorithms use the game states provided by `game.py` to determine the best move.

 ---

 ## testcases.py

-Contains automated test cases for:
+This file contains test cases used to verify:

-- Game mechanics
+- Correct game mechanics
+- Win detection
-- Terminal state detection
+- Draw detection
 - Search algorithm correctness
-- Offensive and defensive move selection
+- Offensive move selection
+- Defensive move selection

 ---

+# Algorithms Implemented

+## 1. Minimax Search

+Minimax is a decision-making algorithm for two-player zero-sum games.

+The idea is:

+- MAX player tries to maximize the score.
+- MIN player tries to minimize the score.

+The algorithm explores all possible future moves and chooses the optimal one.

+### Advantages

+- Guarantees optimal play.
+- Easy to understand.

+### Limitations

+- Slow for large game trees.
+- Explores many unnecessary states.

+---

+## 2. Alpha-Beta Pruning

+Alpha-Beta is an optimized version of Minimax.

+It avoids exploring branches that cannot affect the final decision.

+### Advantages

+- Returns the same result as Minimax.
+- Searches fewer states.
+- Faster execution.

+---

+## 3. Heuristic Alpha-Beta Search

+For larger games like Connect Four, searching the complete game tree is impractical.

+This approach:

+- Limits search depth.
+- Uses a heuristic evaluation function to estimate board quality.

+The evaluation function rewards:

+- Winning opportunities
+- Good board positions
+- Blocking opponent threats

+### Advantages

+- Much faster than full search.
+- Suitable for larger games.

+---

+## 4. Monte-Carlo Tree Search (MCTS)

+MCTS chooses moves using repeated simulations.

+The algorithm repeatedly:

+1. Selects a promising node.
+2. Expands the tree.
+3. Simulates a random game.
+4. Updates statistics.

+The move with the best simulation results is selected.

+### Advantages

+- Does not require a handcrafted evaluation function.
+- Works well in large search spaces.

+---

+# Features

+- Full Minimax implementation
+- Alpha-Beta optimization
+- Heuristic search support
+- Monte-Carlo Tree Search
+- Tic-Tac-Toe support
+- Connect Four support
+- Interactive gameplay
+- Automated testing

+---

+# How the System Works

+1. The game state is initialized.
+2. Legal moves are generated.
+3. The selected search algorithm evaluates possible moves.
+4. The best move is chosen.
+5. The game state is updated.
+6. The process repeats until the game ends.

+---

 # Test Cases and Correctness Verification

-To verify correctness, a comprehensive set of test cases was designed for both games.
+The following test cases were used to verify the correctness of the implementation.

 ## Tic-Tac-Toe Test Cases

 ### Test Case 1: Initial State Validation

+**Objective:**
-**Objective:** Verify that a newly initialized board is valid.
+Verify that a new game starts correctly.

 **Checks:**

 - Board contains 9 empty cells.
 - Player X starts first.
-- State is not terminal.
+- State is non-terminal.
-- Exactly 9 legal moves exist.
+- 9 legal moves exist.

+**Expected Result:**
-**Expected Result:** All conditions hold.
+All conditions hold.

 ---

 ### Test Case 2: Win Detection

-**Objective:** Verify correct detection of a winning state.

 **Board:**